Chi's Sweet Home

-Story
+Plot

-A grey and white kitten with black stripes wanders away from her mother and siblings one day while enjoying a walk outside with her family.
-Lost in her surroundings, the kitten struggles to find her family and instead is found by a young boy, Youhei, and his mother.
+A small grey and white kitten with black stripes wanders away from her mother and siblings one day while enjoying a walk outside with her family.
+Lost in her surroundings, the kitten struggles to find her family and instead is found by a young boy, Yohei, and his mother, Miwa.
 They take the kitten home, but, as pets are not allowed in their housing complex, they try to find her a new home.
 This proves to be difficult, and the family decides to keep the kitten.

 While being housebroken, the kitten mistakenly answers to "Chi" (as in shi- from shikko, the Japanese word for "urine") and this becomes her name.
 Chi then lives with her new family, learning about different things and meeting new people and animals.